As an Amazon Associate I earn from qualifying purchases. Click for details.

 Residual energy

-Many ghost hunters believe that emotionally charged events leave an imprint or energy residue on the physical objects nearby.
+Emotionally charged events leave an imprint- or energy residue – on the physical objects nearby.

 What distinguishes residual energy from an active haunting is that the activity repeats, as if on a loop.
 The energy levels may increase or decrease, but the content remains the same with each manifestation.